ONSdigital/dp-frontend-geography-controller/README.md

 dp-frontend-geography-controller
 ==================

-An HTTP service for the controlling of the geography data datasets.
+An HTTP service for connecting the geography datasets to the cmd datasets journey.

 ### Configuration